pvial00/Dark64/README.md

 }

 The complexity to solve for the state at any given block of 64 bits in the ciphertext is the same complexity to brute force the key (2^256 complexity).
 The complexity to calculate the state or to compute the next state at any given point in time is 2^512.

+# Darker

+Darker aims to provide the same security but have improved speed.
+The XOR in F function is changed to be an XOR with r[(i + 2)] instead of the previous value of r[i].
+The counter was also eliminated.